Sushant-Chavan/XPS-Ubuntu-Setup/README.md

 ## Install FoxitReader

+* Download the installer from [here](https://www.foxitsoftware.com/pdf-reader/).
+* Extract the installer from the zip
-* Download the installer from [here](https://www.foxitsoftware.com/pdf-reader/) and complete the installation.
+* Run the installer from the command line with sudo.
+For example:
+    ```
+    sudo ./FoxitReader.enu.setup.2.4.4.0911\(r057d814\).x64.run
+    ```
+* Then to install the software system wide, choose the install path in the dialog box as `/usr/local/foxitsoftware/foxitreader/`
+* Finish installation.